BOTOX, Dermal & Facial Fillers

 BOTOX reaches below the skin's surface, treating the very muscle activity that is causing the frown lines and wrinkles to form gradually over time.
-Dr. Collins will inject BOTOX into the targeted muscles, partially reducing the activity of those muscles.
+Dr. Repta or his staff will inject BOTOX into the targeted muscles, partially reducing the activity of those muscles.
 The result is a diminished appearance of creases and wrinkles.

 BOTOX is also an excellent preventative treatment for further wrinkles, since it slows down the production of wrinkles.
-With Dr. Collins’ precise and meticulous approach, patients completely maintain their facial expression following BOTOX—Dr. Collins simply reduces activity of targeted muscles that contribute to wrinkles.
+With Dr. Repta's precise and meticulous approach, patients completely maintain their facial expression following BOTOX—Dr. Repta simply reduces activity of targeted muscles that contribute to wrinkles.
 This does not mean you will have a “frozen” or “surprised” appearance following BOTOX.
-Dr. Collins has delivered some of the best BOTOX Scottsdale has to offer, and she looks forward to helping you achieve your cosmetic goals.
+Dr. Repta and his staff have delivered some of the best BOTOX Scottsdale has to offer, and he looks forward to helping you achieve your cosmetic goals.